Please click here to help David McMurrey pay for web hosting:

 - Website: (again):

-For the source mentioned above, you might enter:Plastic pollution has become a massive oceanic crisis, with millions of tons entering the sea annually—yet only about 1% is visible as floating microplastics.
+Using the source mentioned above, you could request a summary from an AI chat system::Plastic pollution has become a massive oceanic crisis, with millions of tons entering the sea annually—yet only about 1% is visible as floating microplastics.
 Most remains unaccounted for, potentially harming marine life and ecosystems.
-While projects like Boyan Slat’s Ocean Cleanup aim to collect ocean plastic, many scientists question their effectiveness and environmental impact.
+While projects like Boyan Slat's Ocean Cleanup aim to collect ocean plastic, many scientists question their effectiveness and environmental impact.
 Researchers emphasize that cleanup alone won't solve the problem.
 Real change requires reducing plastic production and consumption at the source.
 Scientists urge shifts toward zero-waste communities, stronger regulations, and public commitment to stopping plastic before it enters the oceans, calling it our only viable long-term solution.

 It might make intuitive sense to think that you must have an outline before you can start start making notecards.
 But according to NoodleTools, "Within the Notecards section, you can access an outline view and add, rename, and rearrange topics and subtopics."
 But still you need some idea of the subtopics to write about in this research document on plastic pollution.
 Just collecting sources in NoodleTools would have given you plenty of ideas.
 For the plastic pollution project, here are a few: